Shrxmy/Sniff-Web-Application/README.md

 ## Overview

-**SNIFF** is an AI-driven fragrance discovery platform built for L'Oréal Luxe.
-It profiles users through a Scent DNA system — turning fragrance ratings into a personalised compatibility engine — so every recommendation is earned, not random.
+**SNIFF** is an AI-driven fragrance discovery platform built for L'Oreal Luxe.
+It profiles users through a Scent DNA system - turning fragrance ratings into a personalized compatibility engine - so every recommendation is earned, not random.

-**Design language:** Champagne · Whiskey Sour · Honey Garlic · Burnt Coffee · Balsamico — a warm, earthy palette with Cormorant Garamond serif headings and Inter body text.
+**Design language:** Champagne, Whiskey Sour, Honey Garlic, Burnt Coffee, Balsamico - a warm, earthy palette with Cormorant Garamond serif headings and Inter body text.

 ---